legacysurvey/legacysurvey/pages/dr7/catalogs.rst

 tractor/<AAA>/tractor-<brick>.fits
 ----------------------------------

 FITS binary table containing Tractor photometry.
-Before using these catalogs, note that there are `known issues`_ regarding their content and derivation.
+Before using these catalogs, note that there may be `known issues`_ regarding their content and derivation.
 The columns pertaining to optical data also have :math:`u`, :math:`i` and :math:`Y`-band entries (e.g. ``flux_u``, ``flux_i``, ``flux_Y``), but these contain only zeros.